PROTECTION

 Hebrew 10:26-39 "For if we sin wilfully after that we have received the knowledge of the truth, there remaineth no more sacrifice for sins, But a certain fearful looking for of judgment and fiery indignation, which shall devour the adversaries.
 He that despised Moses' law died without mercy under two or three witnesses: Of how much sorer punishment, suppose ye, shall he be thought worthy, who hath trodden under foot the Son of God, and hath counted the blood of the covenant, wherewith he was sanctified, an unholy thing, and hath done despite unto the Spirit of grace?
 For we know him that hath said, Vengeance belongeth unto me, I will recompense, saith the Lord.
 And again, The Lord shall judge his people.
 It is a fearful thing to fall into the hands of the living God.
 But call to remembrance the former days, in which, after ye were illuminated, ye endured a great fight of afflictions; Partly, whilst ye were made a gazingstock both by reproaches and afflictions; and partly, whilst ye became companions of them that were so used.
 For ye had compassion of me in my bonds, and took joyfully the spoiling of your goods, knowing in yourselves that ye have in heaven a better and an enduring substance.
 Cast not away therefore your confidence, which hath great recompence of reward.
 For ye have need of patience, that, after ye have done the will of God, ye might receive the promise.
 For yet a little while, and he that shall come will come, and will not tarry.
 Now the just shall live by faith: but if any man draw back, my soul shall have no pleasure in him.
 But we are not of them who draw back unto perdition; but of them that believe to the saving of the soul."

-1. Here the context is that of hearing the Gospel and rejecting it.
+1. The context is that of hearing the Gospel and rejecting it.
 If one hears the Gospel and rejects it, then there is no sacrifice that remains for him.
-We should understand that one may receive Christ before his death, but once the person has died, he has no further opportunity to receive Christ.
+We should understand that once a person has died, he has no further opportunity to receive Christ.
 Hebrews 9:27 "And as it is appointed unto men once to die, but after this the judgment."

-2. Again, the author assures the Believers that they will not draw back, but will believe to the saving of the soul.
+2. In the conclusion of the passage, the author assures the Believers that they will not draw back, but do believe to the saving of the soul.

 James 2:14-26 "What doth it profit, my brethren, though a man say he hath faith, and have not works? can faith save him?
 If a brother or sister be naked, and destitute of daily food, And one of you say unto them, Depart in peace, be ye warmed and filled; notwithstanding ye give them not those things which are needful to the body; what doth it profit?
 Even so faith, if it hath not works, is dead, being alone.
 Yea, a man may say, Thou hast faith, and I have works: shew me thy faith without thy works, and I will shew thee my faith by my works.
 Thou believest that there is one God; thou doest well: the devils also believe, and tremble.
 But wilt thou know, O vain man, that faith without works is dead?
 Was not Abraham our father justified by works, when he had offered Isaac his son upon the altar?
 Seest thou how faith wrought with his works, and by works was faith made perfect?
 And the scripture was fulfilled which saith, Abraham believed God, and it was imputed unto him for righteousness: and he was called the Friend of God.
 Ye see then how that by works a man is justified, and not by faith only.
 Likewise also was not Rahab the harlot justified by works, when she had received the messengers, and had sent them out another way?
 For as the body without the spirit is dead, so faith without works is dead also."

-2. James said that if one is truly born again, that he will produce some good works.
+2. James said that if one is truly born again, that he should produce some good works.
 God gives us faith to believe in Jesus through His Word.
 If we accept it, then He initiates the change within us producing the new birth.
 Once the new birth has occurred, then we will by the new nature within us produce some good works.
-However, if there are no good works, then we can assumed that there was no change within us.
+However, if there are no good works, then we should suspect that there was no initial change within us.

 Revelation 3:14-16 "And unto the angel of the church of the Laodiceans write; These things saith the Amen, the faithful and true witness, the beginning of the creation of God; I know thy works, that thou art neither cold nor hot: I would thou wert cold or hot.
 So then because thou art lukewarm, and neither cold nor hot, I will spue thee out of my mouth."

 1. The passages is directed to Believers, the church of the Laodiceans.
-We understand that this church was filled with the opinions of the people opposed to the Word of God.
+We understand that this church was filled with the opinions of the people, as its name indicates, opposed to the Word of God.
 None the less, the people are Believers.

 2. The context of the passage is fellowship, not relationship.
 Revelation 3:20 "Behold, I stand at the door, and knock: if any man hear my voice, and open the door, I will come in to him, and will sup with him, and he with me."
 Our fellowship with God may vary from day to day, but our relationship to God as His children remains constant.